vectordotdev/timber-js/README.md

 When you log via `.log()`, you're creating a Promise that resolves when the log has been synchronized with [Timber.io](https://timber.io)

+This provides a mechanism for guaranteed consistency in your application.

-While there are no hard limits on firing `.log()` events, the effective limit of concurrent logs will be determined by memory available to your Node.js V8 process (or in the user's browser, for browser logging.)
+While there are no hard limits on firing `.log()` events, the effective limit of concurrent logs will be determined by memory available to your Node.js V8 process (or in the user's browser, for browser logging.) to create a new stack for each Promise executed.

-As a general rule, you might run into stack size limits beyond 100,000 - 500,000 concurrent logs -- therefore, we recommend adjusting your `syncMax`, `batchSize` and `batchInterval` settings to ensure that logs aren't sitting around in memory awaiting synchronization with Timber.io for long periods of time.
+As a general rule, you might run into stack size limits beyond 100,000 - 500,000 concurrent logs -- therefore, we recommend adjusting your `syncMax`, `batchSize` and `batchInterval` settings to ensure that logs aren't sitting around in memory for long periods of time, awaiting synchronization with Timber.io.

+This is a sensible strategy regardless of memory limits, to ensure logs are being written consistently to Timber and are not at risk of loss due to an app crash or server downtime.
-This only applies if you are working with an application that emits a large number of logs (100,000+) at short intervals (within a 5-10 second window.)

-99%+ of apps will run performantly with the default settings.
+Note: This only applies if you are working with an application that emits a large number of logs (100,000+) at short intervals (within a 5-10 second window.)
+99%+ of apps will see adequate performance with the default settings.

 ## FAQs